igordelorenzi/irc-bot/README.md

 # FAQ

 Q: How do I evaluate whether the attack is happening successfully??<br/>
-A: At Linux, run `sudo tcpdump -i <interface> -v udp` and watch if the packets are being sent.
+A: At Bash shell, run `sudo tcpdump -i <interface> -v udp` and watch if the packets are being sent.

 # Contributing